 The Grambling State University Police Department maintains a close working relationship with the Louisiana State Police Department, the Grambling Police Department, the Ruston Police Department, the Lincoln Parish Sheriff's Office, the Federal Bureau of Investigation and the Department of Homeland Security.
-Collaborative meetings and training sessions are occasionally held to review issues and incidents occurring within the multiple local jurisdictions.
-GSUPD is comfortable with and capable of reaching out to these responsive law enforcement entities for support and assistance related to the safety and security of the campus community.
-GSUPD officers and local law enforcement officers communicate regularly on the scene of incidents that occur in and around the campus area.
-GSUPD investigators work closely with local law enforcement investigators when incidents arise that require joint communication efforts.
+Collaborative meetings and training sessionsare occasionally held to review issues and incidents occurring within the multiple local jurisdictions.
+GSUPD is comfortable with and capable of reaching out to these responsive law enforcement entities for support and assistance regularly on the scene of incidents that occur in and around the campus area.
+GSUPD investigators workclosely with local law enforcement investigators when incidents arise that require joint communication efforts.